lucaKnobloch/FakeNewsOfTheDay/docs/TechnologieGuide.md

 The elasticCheck endpoint connects to the elastic search instance and returns the status.
 At the lower bound of the responds message, says responds ok, which means the connection was successful.
 A similar check can be done with the endpoint of:
 `localhost:5000/healthcheck`

+The search endpoint will be used the most.
+It represents the endpoint to search for the data.
+`POST localhost:5000/search/<date>/<label>`

+The parameter <date> needs to replaced by the date which is wanted and the <label> parameter is needed to be replaced by False or True.

 ## Classifier

-The classifier takes triggered by the cronjob which is configured in the entrypoint.sh file in combination with the docker file.
-The logs of the classifier can be seen within the docker container.
-The user needs to connect to the running container with the command:
+The classifier runs on with a cronjob which triggers different commands at different times.
+The cronjob is configured in a combination of the entrypoint.sh file and the docker file.
+The logs of the classifier are saved within the running docker container.
+The user sees them when the terminal is connected with the running docker container:

 `docker exec -it <name of the container> sh`

 The logs can be seen in the /var/logs folder.
 They are called: